If you’ve been tossing up between top brands, it’s likely Potterton boilers are on your short list.

 The good news?
 You don’t have to trawl through output specs, compare warranties and the likes.

-Local boiler installers will be able to spec a boiler for you, considering:
+Then, local boiler installers will be able to spec a boiler for you, considering:

 They’ll then be able to give you an inclusive price for the boiler, all parts, and the cost of installation.